lbechberger/ML4NLP/doku_in_progress.md

 gensim (https://radimrehurek.com/gensim/ )
 nltk (https://www.nltk.org/)

-(Note that the modified version of KnowledgeStore (ks.py) that is in the alpha branch of the repository is required.)
+(Note that the modified version of KnowledgeStore (*ks.py*) that is in the alpha branch of the repository is required.)

-The first python program to be run is dataset_generation.py.
-It saves the created dataset as dataset.pickle.
-Afterwards, the program split_dataset.py splits the dataset into training, validation and test data and saves it as splitted_dataset.pickle.
-The program features.py uses this splitted dataset to compute the features and saves them as featurised_dataset4.pickle. (umbenennen ?? ) After this step, feature selection is applied by the program feature_selection.py, and the resulting dataset is saved as selected_features2.pickle. ??
-Eventually, the program classifiers.py applies the different classifiers to the feature-selected dataset and prints the performance of the different classifiers on the console (in Datei schreiben ?? )
+The first python program to be run is *dataset_generation.py*.
+It saves the created dataset as *dataset.pickle*.
+Afterwards, the program *split_dataset.py* splits the dataset into training, validation and test data and saves it as *splitted_dataset.pickle*.
+The program *features.py* uses this splitted dataset to compute the features and saves them as *featurised_dataset4.pickle*. (umbenennen ?? ) After this step, feature selection is applied by the program *feature_selection.py*, and the resulting dataset is saved as *selected_features2.pickle*. ??
+Eventually, the program *classifiers.py* applies the different classifiers to the feature-selected dataset and prints the performance of the different classifiers on the console (in Datei schreiben ?? )

-Gleiche Schreibweise für Ausdrücke
+Gleiche Schreibweise für Ausdrücke kursiv anpassen
 Sichtweise/Zeitform für am Ende vom Projekt wo landen die Wortvektoren?
 Always false as the baseline to use